 A Short History of Howth Castle

 In 1180 the St. Lawrence family has been granted the title of Lords of Howth - and almost immediately set about building a castle there.
 Alas, this is not really what we see today: Almeric, the first lord, erected his timber castle on Tower Hill, overlooking Balscadden Bay.
 A generation or two later the family moved.
-A deed records that around 1235 another castle had been built, this actually was on the present site of Howth Castle, but again more than likely constructed in wood.
+A deed recorded that around 1235 another castle had been built, this actually was on the present site of Howth Castle, but again more than likely constructed in wood.

 Stone came later, but the chronology is a bit hazy here.